Manufacturing and Nonmanufacturing Costs

 Raw materials can be classified as direct or indirect materials.
 As we have discussed earlier, direct materials are raw materials that can be physically and directly associated with the finished product.

-For example, Friends Corporation will classify plastic parts, paint, and metal parts as direct materials because those can be directly associated with a valve (or batch of valves) produced.
+For example, Friends Company will classify plastic parts, paint, and metal parts as direct materials because those can be directly associated with a valve (or batch of valves) produced.

 Indirect materials do not physically become part of the final product or their association with the final product is too small to be easily traced to the final product.

-For example, Friends Corporation will classify janitorial supplies for the factory, grease for the machinery, and light bulbs as indirect materials because they do not physically become part of the final product.
+For example, Friends Company will classify janitorial supplies for the factory, grease for the machinery, and light bulbs as indirect materials because they do not physically become part of the final product.

 1) Purchase of raw materials: